The New Criterion: Reception

+The New Criterion ranked in the top ten most influential periodicals among American intellectuals according to a survey conducted by Steven G. Brint in In an Age of Experts: The Changing Role of Professionals in Politics and Public Life (Princeton University Press).

+Writing for The Times Literary Supplement, Harry Mount called The New Criterion "More consistently worth reading than any other magazine in English."

 According to the conservative publication The New York Sun, for a quarter of a century The New Criterion "has helped its readers distinguish achievement from failure in painting, music, dance, literature, theater, and other arts.
-The magazine, whose circulation is 6,500, has taken a leading role in the culture wars, publishing articles whose titles are an intellectual call to arms."
+The magazine ... has taken a leading role in the culture wars, publishing articles whose titles are an intellectual call to arms."

+Elsewhere, critics of the magazine have accused it of "sheer snobbery" and a tendency to get lost in the culture wars.
+The critic Michael Dirda wrote in The American Scholar that "Nearly all the magazine's reviewing—of books, art, and music—is first-rate.
+The poetry featured is comparably exceptional, with a strong preference for formal verse (which is just fine by me)."

 Contributors

 Since the magazine's founding, many writers, poets, academics, commentators, and politicians – mostly drawn from the conservative end of the political spectrum – have written for it.
 Contributors include: